The Diane Ihrke Memorial Fund

 THE CURRENT SITUATION

 Following Diane's passing, her two teenage sons transitioned to family friends who Diane desired to raise her sons should anything happen.
 In this tragedy, the boys are finding support from the Fergus Falls and Hillcrest community as they grieve and continue with their schooling.
 It is the desire of the boys to attend Hillcrest Academy, so the Hillcrest board of directors established a fund for people seeking to support Sam and Zeke during this time.
-Donations designated to the Diane Ihrke Memorial Fund are tax deductible, and will go to the immediate and future schooling expenses for Sam and Zeke while they attend Hillcrest Academy.
+Donations designated to the Diane Ihrke Memorial Fund are tax deductible, and will go to the immediate and future schooling expenses for Zeke while he attends Hillcrest Academy.
+Through the generous support of friends of Hillcrest, Sam graduated in 2018 with his tuition account paid in full.